Winter walkies at Tyntesfield

-Woof, woof.
-This year we’re trialling something new and changing where you and your four-legged friend can explore.
-As soon as you’ve had your membership card scanned or purchased an admission ticket at the ticket office, you are (with your dog on a lead) welcome to walk around the entire estate; except the formal garden and walled garden.
+Winter walkies are back!
+As soon as you’ve had your membership card scanned, or purchased an admission ticket at the Ticket Office, you are (with your dog on a lead) welcome to walk around the majority of the Tyntesfield estate.

 A helping paw

-Unfortunately we have limited shaded parking for dogs.
-Please ask one of the car park team or at the Ticket Office on arrival.
+Unfortunately we have limited shaded parking for dogs so please ask one of the car park team or at the Ticket Office when you arrive.

 Hungry or thirsty?

-Why not start your walk first with a bite to eat or a drink as we have outside seating for you and your four-legged friend at Home Farm and the Pavilion Cafe
+Why not start your walk with a bite to eat or a drink?